zerotrickpony/helloelectron/README.md

 Although not ideal, this is often the only way to get these tools to work.
 The resulting arrangemnt is fragile, but I hope it gives you a useful starting point.

+This is definitely not the only way to set up an Electron project, it's just one way that I have done it.
+My goal is not even to give you the "best" way, just a way that will work because I have already stepped in all the bear traps for you.

 ## Should I use Electron?

 > (If you're already sure you need Electron, skip down to "Getting Started").

 Electron is a framework for making **native apps** on Windows, MacOS, and Linux.
-It's a good choice if:
+It's a good choice if two or three of these apply to you:

 - You know web programming and node.js programming, but not so much Windows or MacOS programming
 - You need to deliver a native app on two or three OS platforms and want to reduce your development